deseven/iCanHazMusic/README.md

 `/usr/local/bin/python3 -m lyricsgenius -h`

 ## Compiling from source
-iCHM is created in [PB](http://purebasic.com) and depends on [pb-macos-audioplayer](https://github.com/deseven/pb-macos-audioplayer), along with [pb-httprequest-manager](https://github.com/deseven/pb-httprequest-manager).
+iCHM is created in [PB](http://purebasic.com) and depends on [pb-macos-audioplayer](https://github.com/deseven/pb-macos-audioplayer), along with [pb-httprequest-manager](https://github.com/deseven/pb-httprequest-manager) and [pb-macos-task](https://github.com/deseven/pb-macos-task).
 [FFmpeg](https://www.ffmpeg.org/) is an external dependency, but the build script should handle that for you automatically.
 You also need [node-appdmg](https://github.com/LinusU/node-appdmg) if you want to build dmg.
 1. Obtain the latest LTS version of pbcompiler, install it to ```/Applications```.
 2. Install xcode command line tools by running ```xcode-select --install```.